Skip to main content

 About the Program

-The PGY2 Critical Care Pharmacy residency is a 52-week, ASHP-accredited program designed to build on the skills and knowledge developed during postgraduate year one (PGY1) and to provide the resident the opportunity to gain expertise in the management of complex critically ill patients.
-The resident will serve as an integral member of the interdisciplinary team caring for patients in the four core practice areas of Surgical Neurosciences ICU, Cardiovascular ICU, Medical ICU, and Emergency Department.
+The PGY2 Critical Care Pharmacy residency is a 52-week, ASHP-accredited program designed to build on the skills and knowledge developed during postgraduate year one (PGY1) and provide the resident opportunities to gain expertise in the management of complex critically ill patients.
+The resident will serve as an integral member of the interdisciplinary team caring for patients in the four core practice areas of Cardiovascular ICU, Emergency Medicine, Medical ICU, and Surgical-Neurosciences ICU.
 The resident will have the opportunity to tailor elective rotations to meet individual needs and interests.
 Upon completion of the program, the resident will be proficient in critical care pharmacotherapy, qualified to practice independently in a variety of healthcare settings, and prepared for board certification.

 • Orientation